cbcrg/tcoffee/docs/tcoffee_installation.rst

 Automated installation
 ----------------------
 We now recommend that you use the automated installer provided for Unix or Linux platforms.
-You first have to download the T-Coffee installer corresponding to your system from the T-Coffee website and then follow the adequate procedure.
+In any case, you first have to download the T-Coffee installer corresponding to your system from the T-Coffee website and then follow the adequate procedure.

 Unix/Linux